mamgodev/XFCE4-panel-layouts/README.md

 The reason why I'm creating this is because I want to contribute to xfce but I don't know how to code yet*, so I though this would be a good idea to contribute, also I like to customize and xfce offers this, so why not use it?

 # READ
-# SOME LAYOUTS MAY NEED TO HAVE SOME XFCE PLUGINS.
+- SOME LAYOUTS NEED TO HAVE SOME XFCE PLUGINS.
-# HAVEN'T TEST IT IN ANOTHER COMPUTER SO THEY MIGHT NOT WORK CORRECTLY, IF YOU HAVE ANY PROBLEM CONTACT ME.
+- HAVEN'T TEST IT IN ANOTHER COMPUTER SO THEY MIGHT NOT WORK CORRECTLY, IF YOU HAVE ANY PROBLEM CONTACT ME.

 ## Layouts